califa1203/click-urban-ecom-app/memory-bank/progress.md

 - Memory bank documentation created
 - Development plan established with clear phases
 - Design system implementation with color palette and typography
-- Light/dark mode toggle functionality
+- Light/dark mode toggle functionality with explicit class-based styling
 - Header and footer components with responsive design
 - Homepage with hero section, featured products, categories, and newsletter
 - Database schema design with comprehensive models for all entities